tmkasun/port/README.md

 Details of the vehicles can also be viewed through this system.
-The operational staff can view these details real time and can use this information to effectively handle the vehicles,thus minimizing cost andwastage and discrepancies.
+The operational staff can view these details real time and can use this information to effectively handle the vehicles,thus minimizing cost and wastage and discrepancies.

 [1]: https://github.com/Leaflet/Leaflet        "Leaflet"